top of page

 The size of the mealworms to feed baby chameleons should be the smallest size possible.
 As a general rule, the mealworms should never be larger than their eyes.
 Any size larger could cause the baby chameleons to choke.

-For juvenile chameleons, they too should be fed as many mealworms as they can eat.
+Juvenile chameleons, they too should be fed as many mealworms as they can eat.
 At this age, they are still growing and need all the nutrition they can get.

 Unlike baby chameleons, which you can feed without any limits, juvenile chameleons should be fed 3-4 small mealworms at a time.
 After they have eaten all the worms, you can add more to the cage for them to eat.
-When juvenile chameleons are full, they will not consume anymore.
+When juvenile chameleons are full, they will not consume any more.

 How To Feed Mealworms To Chameleons

-Chameleons should never be fed strictly mealworms as their diet.
+Chameleons should never be fed mealworms strictly as their diet.
 When feeding mealworms to chameleons, they should be fed crickets and dark leafy greens as well.
 Also, make sure the mealworms are healthy and free of diseases and parasites.

 When feeding chameleons, they should be fed mealworms according to their age.
 Baby and juvenile chameleons should be fed small-sized mealworms, while adult chameleons are fed with large-sized mealworms.
 In addition, the mealworms should be coated with multivitamins.
 Multivitamins help provide the additional nutrition that the mealworm alone can’t provide.

 Along with mealworms, crickets should also be added when feeding them.
-Crickets too should be sprinkled with calcium.
+Crickets, too, should be sprinkled with calcium.
 The calcium will help strengthen their bones as they grow.

 On the second feeding, add a couple more mealworms and crickets along with dark green leafy plants to their dish.
 Make sure to mist the vegetables a bit to prevent the chameleons from being dehydrated.